pacificclimate/design-value-explorer/README.md

 ## Cloning the project

-Clone this repository
+Clone this repository:
 ```
 git clone https://github.com/pacificclimate/dash-dv-explorer/
 ```

 Because we primarily use a Docker image to run the code for testing and development, there is (normally) no need to install and run the project directly on a development machine.

 ## App configuration

 Configuration paths go into `config.yml`.
 An example is provided by default.
 Note that the paths are not absolute, and use `resource_pkgs.resource_filename` set within `dve/` as a reference.

 The generic recipe is: